 Luckily, metabolic and bariatric surgery is a long-lasting and efficient treatment for obesity.
 While diet and exercise are essential, some overweight and obese individuals may need bariatric surgery to reach their health goals.
 Until then, many depend on expensive medications to control health problems caused by excess weight.

 *Obesity is defined by an individual whose body mass index (BMI) is greater than 30.

 Learn more: Benefits and Risks of “Minimally Invasive” Laparoscopic Bariatric Surgery

 Weight Loss and Medication

-According to the study in the year before surgery, patients spent on average $3,098 on medicine compared to the non-surgery patient who spent just $2,303 (about $192 a month).
-However just 12 months later, those individuals who didn’t opt for surgery were spending more on medicine at $2,407 versus $2,209 for surgery patients.
+In the year before surgery, patients regularly spent $3,098 on medicine, much more than non-surgery patients who spent just $2,303.
+However, those who didn’t opt for surgery were spending more on medicine at $2,407 versus $2,209 for surgery patients.
 This trend continued for the duration of the study.

-According to the four-year period studied, patients with obesity had nearly $9,900 in pharmacy costs while surgery patients spent $8,411, which is a 22.4% difference over that time.
-The difference is dramatic when the researchers studied the change in the number of medicines after bariatric surgery procedures.
-The use of diabetes drugs lowered nearly 73.7%, and cardiac and hypertensive medications dropped by approximately 47%.
+During the four-year period, patients with obesity had nearly $9,900 in pharmacy costs while surgery patients spent $8,411, 22.4% less.
+The use of diabetes drugs also lowered nearly 73.7% while cardiac and hypertensive medications dropped by approximately 47%.

-According to the American Society for Metabolic and Bariatric Surgery (ASMBS), nearly 179,000 individuals have had weight loss surgery last year ranging from $17,000 to $30,000.
-The cost depends on the geography where the operation is taking place and the surgical method chosen.
-The society found that the health improvements associated with bariatric surgery are astounding yet only less than 1% of eligible patients opt for this successful treatment option.
+The American Society for Metabolic and Bariatric Surgery noted that nearly 179,000 individuals had weight loss surgery in the previous year, ranging from $17,000 to $30,000.
+While the health benefits of bariatric surgery are astounding, less than 1% of eligible patients opt for this successful treatment option.